PIkarus0/Tasmota-driver-SI1132/README.md

-Activate the Driver in user_config_override.h with
+Activate the Driver in user_config_override.h with:

 #ifndef USE_SI1132

 #define USE_SI1132

 #endif